Designed by Shifu Tanks for fish keepers

 3. If your fish look stressed, no math beats observing your pets

-💡 Pro Tip: For marine, start at 80% of recommended flow, then adjust based on fish behaviour.
+🪸Reef note: many reef setups require significantly more circulation than filter turnover; use wavemakers/powerheads to reach coral needs.
+For marine use, start at 80% of the recommended flow, then adjust based on fish behaviour.

 Example Application